SilverHalf/mount-balrior/decima/fast-guide.md

 - Once the add is dead, open your portal back to the boss.

 #### 80% - 70%
+- Play this phase the same as 100%-80% in your new position.
-Same as 100% - 80%.
-The first collection can be tricky: use your movement skills to get to [Greens] in time if necessary.
+- The first collection can be tricky: use your movement skills to get to [Greens] in time if necessary.

 #### 70% Transition
 - Save your CC and healing skills once Decima hits 70%.